Award in Fundamental IT Skills at the Workplace

 This course will be assessed in three parts:

-Part 1: Multiple choice questions assessing the basic use and the management of local computers and anti-virus applications.
+Part 1: Multiple choice questions assessing the basic use and management of local computers and anti-virus applications.
 Questions will also be set to assess basic IT troubleshooting skills.

 Part 2: Class-based exercises assessing word processing skills.